jamesr101/project-01/readme.md

 ## Process

 The starting point for this game was creating the basic grid layout on which the submarine could move.
-This was created by a list of 'div's in the html, each cell within the grid being a individual element.
+This was created by a list of 'div's in the HTML.
+Each cell within the grid was an individual element.
 These cells are nestled within a container.
 The submarine, and fish were created by applying classes to the elements within the grid.
 When the submarine or fish is moved, their class is removed from the cell of their current position and applied to the new cell.

 I created fish as objects which contain their points value, an array of their movement patterns, their age and the class which is being applied to the cell that they are in.
 The class relates to a css class with a corresponding background image of the fish type.
 When a fish is created it is added to an array of fish in play.